-Note that the form of the weighting may not be monotonic in time, as different representations may take longer to generate their first sample (e.g. memory sequences), or may appear to "pause" in generating samples (e.g. at boundaries identified between adjacent memories whose reward statistics differ - and which thus imply distinct action tendencies; Rouhani et al., 2020).
+Note that the form of the weighting may not be monotonic in time, as different representations may take longer to generate their first sample (e.g., memory sequences), or may appear to "pause" in generating samples (e.g., at boundaries identified between adjacent memories whose reward statistics differ-and which thus imply distinct action tendencies; Rouhani et al., 2020).
 The resulting continuous-time form would be that of the "jump-diffusion" model previously discussed.

-No matter the form that the sample arrival dynamics take, the instantaneous weighting implied by Equation 9 implements an organizing principle akin to the "value of information" (Bera et al., 2020; Callaway et al., 2018) in which representations with less-precise predictions or less-immediately available evidence are slower to influence choice, which can allow information that tends to be more precise or immediate to dominate the accumulated evidence calculation.
+No matter the form that the sample arrival dynamics take, the instantaneous weighting implied by Equation (9) implements an organizing principle akin to the "value of information" (Bera et al., 2020; Callaway

+FIGURE 3 Simultaneous sampling from multiple internal representations implements a "product of experts" via a jump-diffusion process.
+In this example, a person may draw on multiple forms of internal representation when deciding which ice cream shop to visit.
+For instance, she may have a well-traveled route from her apartment to an often-visited shop (motor sequence), while also drawing on an allocentric representation of the location of each shop (cognitive map).
+These can be combined with memories of her more recent experiences with different shops, including the day and surroundings of a previous experience (episodic context) as well as a particular individual experience (episodic item).
+Each of these is sampled at different latencies, and with different frequencies, and their product results in a "jump-diffusion" timeseries of accumulated evidence.
+The resulting decision-which boundary is crossed, and at what time-is thus a weighted mixture of the contributing factors et al., 2018) in which representations with less precise predictions or less-immediately available evidence are slower to influence choice, which can allow information that tends to be more precise or immediate to dominate the accumulated evidence calculation.
 Critically, though this time-varying weighting requires no "top-down" or other bias signal, it can naturally incorporate them.
 For instance, eye gaze has been shown to modulate the accumulation rate of the attended option in simple choice tasks (Krajbich & Rangel, 2011); in the current framework that modulation may be implemented by the arrival of stimulus-triggered evidence samples from memory (Constantino & Daw, 2010), or by a gain modulation of signals arriving from ongoing reactivations (Aston-Jones & Cohen, 2005).

-Whether or not additional signals enter into the calculation, a relationship between the informational characteristics of the representation and its sample dynamics in the form of Equation 9 is also equivalent to a suite of tools from machine learning for online mixing of classifiers with varying "expertise" (reliability) across data domains, known as "product of experts" (Hinton, 1999), one instance of "ensemble learning" (Polikar, 2012).
-One approach involves multiplying the action tendencies (summing the log likelihoods) produced by each component - exactly the procedure given by the series above.
+Whether or not additional signals enter into the calculation, a relationship between the informational characteristics of the representation and its sample dynamics in the form of Equation (9) is also equivalent to a suite of tools from machine learning for online mixing of classifiers with varying "expertise" (reliability) across data domains, known as "product of experts" (Hinton, 1999), one instance of "ensemble learning" (Polikar, 2012).
+One approach involves multiplying the action tendencies (summing the log likelihoods) produced by each component-exactly the procedure given by the series above.
 While the field currently lacks analytical results on general optimality guarantees for this method, simulations support its efficacy in navigating partially observable environments ("Boltzmann Multiplication"; Wiering & van Hasselt, 2008).
-More sophisticated "ensemble fusion" approaches learn adaptive weighting for each component - predictive Hebbian learning mechanisms may be sufficient to develop these with use by altering sequence-specific dynamics (see Future Directions, below).
+More sophisticated "ensemble fusion" approaches learn adaptive weighting for each componentpredictive Hebbian learning mechanisms may be sufficient to develop these with use by altering sequence-specific dynamics (see Section 6.1).
 Further research is necessary to understand how learning is tuned to support adaptive fusion.